There are moments in life that don’t feel dramatic on the outside…

 but I can’t take everything with me.

-When I leave here I am not comeing back, I am done.”
+When I leave here, I am not coming back, I am done.”

 When I pulled that door shut — and it slammed — something in me closed too.